hansenjn/NuclQ/README.md

 The naming of the file is based on the input file name (e.g., "ExampleFile.tif" above) and adding the label "_NuQ" for a NuclQ analysis, the number specified for fractioning at <img src="https://user-images.githubusercontent.com/27991883/204479304-1b5acd69-fe26-4042-986f-af7ed0194f1e.png" height=22> (e.g., "_4" above) and an outputfile specific ending.
 Some tif files (see e.g., ```_mp.tif``` below) also contain the object IDs as overlays allowing you to find a certain object in the numeric output data.

-Here is a description of each file with a screenshot of an example file - for clarity, we also provide the original image and the ROI drawn by the user on the left of some output files by their specific endings.
+Here follows a description of each file with a screenshot of an example file - for clarity, we also provide the original image and the ROI drawn by the user on the left of some output files by their specific endings.

+#### Output maps

 - ```_bg.tif```: This file shows you which objects were used for calculating the threshold for "Channel 1" and "Channel 2"

 <p align="center">